 It has been 195 days, 4632 hours since I last published something on this blog and even then, that was just a poem.
-It has been close to a year since I last published something worth reading.
-Any true reflection of how I feel.
+It has been nearly a year since I last posted something worth reading—any accurate reflection of how I feel.
 There isn’t any real reason for my absence.
 A lack of motivation or inspiration in my day to day life has lead me to push this hobby to one side and any time I have gotten off my arse and actually done something with my day, I’ve chosen to cherish it rather than document it.
 That being said, I have desperately tried to publish posts.
 My little drafts folder is littered with snippets of different topics including a lengthy post about hiking up Helvellyn (one of England’s tallest mountains) but I know that if my heart isn’t in the post then there is no point posting it.

-I’ve been manning this blog for 4.5years and I have achieved what I set out to do (I believe) which was to get better at writing.
-I know that may sound ridiculous but I am an insecure person and my literacy ability plus dyslexia is something that really bothers me.
-The dyslexia more so.
+I’ve been handling this blog for 4.5years, and I have achieved what I set out to do (I believe), which was to get better at writing.
+I know that may sound ridiculous, but I am an insecure person, and my literacy ability plus dyslexia is something that bothers me.
+Dyslexia more so.
 I hate it.
 I hate that it hinders my brain in more ways than I realise.
-I hate that I was diagnosed so late into my education (At uni) that to me, the damage had already been done.
-I had already learnt ways around it, most are unhelpful but being in your 20’s and at uni meant there was actually very little support.
-Sure I got extra time in my exams but after that initial diagnosis, I was never given any tips of how to manage it.
-No one sat me down and said “Oh you know how you stutter some times?
-Well that’s a sign of Dyslexia.” or “Hey, your inability to retain information is connected to your Dyslexia but this is how you can help it”.
+I hate that I was diagnosed so late into my education (At uni) that, to me, the damage had already been done.
+I had already learnt ways around it; most are unhelpful, but being in your 20s and at uni meant there was very little support.
+Sure I got extra time for my exams, but after that initial diagnosis, I was never given any tips on managing it.
+No one sat me down and said, “Oh, you know how you stutter sometimes?
+Well, that’s a sign of Dyslexia.” or “Hey, your inability to retain information is connected to your Dyslexia, but this is how you can help it”.

-When I received my report stating that I did indeed have dyslexia, it stated that moving around lot in my youth could have triggered it and most likely meant that it got missed.
+When I received my report stating that I had dyslexia, it said that moving around a lot in my youth could have triggered it and most likely meant that it got missed.
 This… This bothers me so much.
-Because my parents (mainly Dad) had an issue with staying put and believed that the grass is green on the other side, I ended up going to 5 different schools.
-That’s 5 different styles of education.
-5 different English and maths classes….
-It’s 3 too many.
+Because my parents (mainly Dad) had an issue with staying put and believed that the grass was green on the other side, I ended up going to 5 different schools.
+There were five different styles of education.
+Five different English and maths classes… It’s three too many.
 I did not benefit from their itchy fit, merely hindered.
-If we had stayed put, there is a chance, my life could have been very different and perhaps I would be more academic.
+If we had stayed put, there is a chance my life could have been very different, and perhaps I would be more academic.

-Sadly, however, this is nothing more than a theory and until time travel is invented (not by me.
-Reasons stated above), this is the life I lead.
+Sadly, however, this is nothing more than a theory, and until time travel is invented (not by me. for the reasons stated above), this is the life I lead.

 I’m aware that I’m just ranting now.

 I am someone who likes to learn.
-I love new skills and being able to do new things and most of the time, I’m pretty good at it.
+I love new skills and being able to do new things, and most of the time, I’m pretty good at it.
 I am a practical learner.
-You only need to show me how to do something once and I’ll do it.
-In early 2021, I learnt to knit.
+You only need to show me how to do something once, and I’ll do it.
+In early 2021, I learned to knit.
 Hats, rabbits.
 Even a cardigan.
-I also learnt the basics to piano just by messing around until I worked out which notes sounded better together.
+I also learnt the basics of the piano just by messing around until I worked out which notes sounded better together.
 The area I struggle with most is reading and retaining information.
 It frustrates me.
-I can read something pretty well but ask me what I just read and I wouldn’t be able to tell you.
+I can read something pretty well but ask me what I just read, and I wouldn’t be able to tell you.
 I also find it incredibly tiring.
-My partner is a teacher so we have plenty of GCSE textbooks filling our bookshelves.
+My partner is a teacher, so we have plenty of GCSE textbooks filling our bookshelves.
 This is perfect for me.
 Simple academia that only tells me what I need to know.
 Fantastic.
-But I can not emphasise enough the amount of focus I have to consciously put in.
+But I can not emphasise enough the amount of focus I must consciously put in.
 I find it so hard.
-The willingness is there, the materials are there but my brain just won’t engage.
-And that’s what its like manning this blog.
-Its why I have many incomplete pieces.
+The willingness and materials are there, but my brain won’t engage.
+And that’s what it is like manning this blog.
+It’s why I have many incomplete pieces.

 I am insecure.
 I know this.
 I am aware of this.
 But I think my academic ability is my biggest insecurity.
-I have an irrational fear that my academic ability reflects my working class upbringing.
-That if I quote the wrong phrase or misuse the wrong work, people will judge me a someone pretending to be intellectual (I said it was irrational).
+I have an irrational fear that my intellectual ability reflects my working-class upbringing.
+If I quote the wrong phrase or misuse the wrong word, people will judge me as someone pretending to be academic (I said it was irrational).

 I have a degree.
-It is a 3rd class degree that I achieved though the skin of my teeth and ultimately isn’t necessary for my job.
-In my department, there are but a handful of us with ODP degrees rather than the more typical ODP diploma (Which was offered at our local university until this year where it became a degree) and a lot of people (jokingly) tease me about this.
+It is a 3rd class degree that I achieved through the skin of my teeth and isn’t necessary for my job.
+In my department, there are but a handful of us with ODP degrees rather than the more typical ODP diploma (Which was offered at our local university until this year, where it became a degree) and a lot of people (jokingly) tease me about this.
 I am not proud of my degree.
-I am proud of the fact I went to uni, I got myself into that position, out of a council estate and in to a very well paid job.
-That I am incredibly proud of.
+I am proud of the fact I went to uni.
+I got into that position, out of a council estate and into a well-paid job that I am incredibly proud of.
 But my degree?
 My 3rd class degree which means I am not eligible to do a masters because my grade is so poor?
 I’m not proud of that.
 I hate it when it is mentioned at work.
 I only mention it when people asked me where I trained because the course style is very different to the ODP diploma.
 I will tell anyone in my industry that you do not need a degree to be an ODP, it is utterly useless.
 I got in to my uni through ‘Clearing’ (A special time in august where university’s offer up any spare places with lowered entry requirements).
 I only got into my uni because they had been given additional funding as this was the first year they were offering the ODP degree rather than a diploma.
 And I admit, I didn’t know what an ODP was.
 I wanted to be a midwife, then a nurse then anything when I realised my grades weren’t going to be good enough.
 I’m glad Huddersfield University accepted me because I love my job.
 Its practical, so I’m in my element.

 I digress.
 This turned into a random rant about Dyslexia.
-Please be aware that this post only reflects my experiences as a dyslexic and dyslexia effects everyone differently.
+Please be aware that this post only reflects my experiences as a dyslexic, and dyslexia affects everyone differently.

 I will find my groove again.
 It will take some time but I will come back.